 After receiving your TC award letter, it is necessary for you to indicate which types of financial aid you want to accept.
 Below are instructions for accepting your financial aid.

-SPRING 2019 ADMITTED STUDENTS: You may accept your aid now.
+SUMMER 2019 ADMITTED STUDENTS: You may accept your aid now.

 FALL 2019 ADMITTED STUDENTS and CONTINUING STUDENTS: You may accept your aid beginning late-July 2019.